Performance optimization for drift-robust fidelity improvement of two-qubit gates: An overview of gate set tomography

 \section{An overview of gate set tomography}

-Gate set tomography is a hardware-agnostic method of characterising quantum operations.
+Gate set tomography is a hardware-agnostic method of characterizing quantum operations.
 This section provides a brief overview of its methodology -- for a comprehensive guide to the techniques involved, see \cite{intro-GST,sandia-GST}.
 In this work, we operate in the Pauli transfer matrix (PTM) representation of quantum channels.
 The matrices in this representation are mappings of the Stokes vector of a given density matrix.
-For some map $\Lambda$, whose action on a density matrix $\rho$ has a Kraus decomposition $\Lambda\left(\rho\right) = \sum_i K_i\rho K_i^\dagger$, this matrix representation is given by:
+For some channel $\Lambda$, whose action on a density matrix $\rho$ has a Kraus decomposition $\Lambda\left(\rho\right) = \sum_i K_i\rho K_i^\dagger$, its matrix representation $R_\Lambda$ is given by:

-where the $P_{i,j}$ refer to the normalised, ordered set of Pauli matrices spanning the $d^2-$dimensional space of bounded linear operators on some Hilbert space $\mathscr{H}_d$.
+where the $P_{i,j}$ refer to the normalized, ordered set of Pauli matrices spanning the $d^2-$dimensional space of bounded linear operators on some Hilbert space $\mathscr{H}_d$.
 That is, the $n-$qubit basis is the set